 With cars zooming down Rt 14, it is tough to enjoy this beautifully formed falls without road noise (or the fear of getting hit by a car), but it’s a quick and easy stop, and certainly one of the easier waterfalls to photograph.
 View the falls from the parking area, or cross the street to the small grassy area near the base of the falls.

-One of the more uniquely-shaped waterfalls, Aunt Sarah’s Falls starts out with a thin ribbon freefall.
+One of the more uniquely-shaped waterfalls, Aunt Sarah’s Falls starts out with a thin ribbon free-fall.
 It then hits a slanted portion of the shallow gorge and fans out.
-It then finishes with a wide freefall.
+It then finishes with a much wider free-fall, giving the cascade its unique and recognizable shape.
 The flow is often minuscule, but the large amount of activity gives this falls a great deal of noise.
 Upstream, far out of sight, are at least another 100 ft or so of cascades, but the land is not accessible.

 The Village of Montour Falls lies within a gorge carved out of the Portage Escarpment by glacial and water erosion.
 Aunt Sarah’s Falls, as well as SheQuaGa Falls, both tumble down it.

 Hiking / Walking Trails

 Distance: You can see it right from the road or parking area.